jar-git/cmake-template/README.md

 Purpose of this project (cmake-template) is to learn how to use various CMake features, and how to embed the tools that are useful for C/C++ development to the project as CMake modules or scripts.

+## Requirements
+This template won't work without the following unless modified:
+* CMake v3.10 and above.
+* C++17 and above.
+* GCC-7 and above (or clang-6 and above).

+MSVC is not supported.

 ## Project structure

 The main project (root) contains all of the sub-projects, third party dependencies (not sources), build-scripts